 Many people think the nonprofit world can learn a lot from studying the best practices of the for-profit world.
-William Harris, our Classy Pay Product Manager, is one of them.
-He foresees a heavy cross-pollination between checkout forms in online stores and a nonprofit online donation form.
+In fact, there’s often a heavy cross-pollination between checkout forms in online stores and a nonprofit’s online donation form.

-As Harris tells it, there are trends for these modern, online forms which people either like or dislike, both consciously and subconsciously.
-We sat down with Harris to discuss the specifics surrounding these latest online form trends and why they matter to nonprofits and their supporters.
+Further, there are trends for these modern, online forms which people either like or dislike, both consciously and subconsciously.
+Below, we explore the specifics surrounding the latest online form trends and why they matter for your nonprofit and supporters.

 Modern Design and Security

 When meeting someone for the first time, humans make snap judgments about them in 0.10 seconds.
 Your site has even less time: people decide if they’re going to stay or leave after only 0.05 seconds.

 So, if your site looks outdated, people might not feel compelled to consider a donation.
 Similarly, if your site has a modern and engaging aesthetic, but your donation form is out of date, people may lose their enthusiasm and also decide not to donate.
 A new, modern look and feel has a major impact on whether somebody decides to put their credit card in your donation form.

 There are added expectations when it comes to the security and safety of a transaction.
 Your supporters need to feel that their credit card and personal information is protected, and you can build that trust directly into your site design.